ModClean/modclean/README.md

 #### -P, --no-progress
 Turns off the progress bar when files are being deleted.

+#### -I, --ignore
+Comma-separated list of glob patterns to ignore during cleaning.

+#### --no-dirs
+Do not delete directories, only files.

 #### -d, --empty
 Delete all empty directories after the cleanup process.
 Does not prompt for deletion when in `--interactive` mode.